BonsaiDen/featureful/README.md

         // We want our Features and Tests to be combined
         // into Specs based on their paths
         matching: 'path'
+    },

+    reporter: {
+        // If present, this will perform no validation but instead will parse
+        // features and tests and update the specified junit.xml report
+        // with meta information
+        path: '/tests/junit.xml'
     }

 }